chrisgit/aws-xray_rekognise_polly/README.md

 If you do not have a service map then something went wrong, did you get an audio description of your image?

-In case of failure The first port of call is to look at the output of the Node application followed by X-Ray daemon logs.
+In case of failure the first port of call is to look at the output of the Node application followed by X-Ray daemon logs.

 The service map gives a visual overview of the calls to each service, in the case of the demonstration program that is AWS S3, Rekognition and Polly.